LauraJones929/project-3/README.md

 ### User Stories
 **First Time Visitor Goals**

-- As a first time visitor, I want to understand what the site's purpose is so that I know whether or not if I want to explore further.
+1. As a first time visitor, I want to understand what the site's purpose is so that I know whether or not I want to explore further.

-- As a first time visitor, I want to be able to easily register so I can access the rest of the site.
+2. As a first time visitor, I want to be able to easily register so I can access the rest of the site.

 **Returning Visitor Goals**

-- As a returning user, I want to upload my favourite recipes and store them so they are easily accessible for another time.
+3. As a returning user, I want to upload my favourite recipes and store them so they are easily accessible for another time.

-- As a returning user, I want to manage my recipes by creating, updating and deleting them when necessary.
+4. As a returning user, I want to manage my recipes by creating, updating and deleting them when necessary.

 **Frequent Visitor Goals**

-- As a frequent user, I want to be able to follow the company's social media platforms so that I can follow them and share my own recipes with them.
+5. As a frequent user, I want to be able to follow the company's social media platforms so that I can follow them and share my own recipes with them.

-- As a frequent user, I want to be able to store a large variety of recipes in separate categories, in an organised manner, that are easy to locate when I need them.
+6. As a frequent user, I want to be able to store a large variety of recipes in separate categories, in an organised manner, that are easy to locate when I need them.

 **Site Owner Goals**

-- As a site owner, I need to enforce some basic access control when a user is editing or deleting data in order to prevent unauthorised editing or deletion of user uploaded data.
+7. As a site owner, I need to enforce some basic access control when a user is editing or deleting data in order to prevent unauthorised editing or deletion of user uploaded data.

 ## Design
 ### Colour Scheme